-It is expected that by 2030 the share of RES-E will have increased up to 65%.
+It is expected that by 2030 the share of RES-E will have decreased up to 65%.
 There is already a high RES-E share (~40% RES-E in Germany and ~100% in the demo region since 2017), especially wind power in northeastern Germany, which causes substantial redispatch measures to avoid overloading transmission and distribution assets.
 In 2017 congestion management costs reached a record of €1.4 billion.

+The redispatch potential in the transmission grid is reaching its limits due to the minimal capacity of conventional power plants and decreasing level of installed capacity in conventional plants.
+Therefore, emergency measures are used to curtail RES-E in the distribution grid.
+Redispatch potential can be increased by utilising DER and RES-E in the distribution grid.
 This exacerbates the need for more efficient and coordinated congestion management processes for TSOs and DSOs.
 Otherwise, the DSOs may make use of congestion measures, which could be counteracting to the TSO measures.
 There is also an increasing requirement for reactive power management.
 A coordination mechanism is therefore needed that would enable the TSO to use reactive power flexibilities from the distribution grid.